priyatam/pie/README.md

 > You know you have reached perfection in design, not when there is nothing more to add, but when there is nothing more to be taken away -- Antoine de Saint-Exupery

+## Spec

+prepare
+> Prepare crust: prepare content in Markdown/Plain Text with YAML meta-data.
+A content can be anything.

+add_recipes
+> Add Templates with Mustache, and optionally, 3rd-party logic (Mustache lambdas), packaged together as 'Recipes'.

+bake
+> Heat everything into a single index.html

+serve
+> Serve an index page, anywhere: github pages, S3, email.

+Want more?
+Add Recipes (crust, fillings, frozen) and bake.

 ## Usage

 Setup: